Amethyst Color Jar and Lid

 Great Deals Webstore

 There are no maker’s marks on the jar or lid, which would make it easier to identify the age of the jar and lid.
-The jar is mouth blown the bubbles in the jar determine that it is month blown, which is common for mouth blown glass of the early 20th century and later.
-The lid has bubbles as well along with ripples, mold seams, and other imperfections, which is a common trait of glass in the 1910’s to1920’s.
+The jar is mouth blown, which is determined by the bubbles in the jar which is common for mouth blown glass of the early 20th century and later.
+The lid has bubbles as well along with ripples, mold seams, and other imperfections, which is a common trait of glass in the 1910’s to 1920’s.
 The color is a deeper purple then what lead glass will turn in time, giving the indication that it is amethyst glass.
-It has many fleabites, scratches, and two chips (on the lid only) which would indicate it has been around for a long time and has had heavy use thought the early years.
+It has a lot of fleabites, scratches, and two chips (on the lid only) which would indicate it has been around for a long time and has had heavy use thought the early years.
 I would guess that it was made about 1910, give or take five years.
 Taking into consideration that it was used heavily and all of the scratches and fleabites on the jar and lid, it is in very good condition.
-Apothecary, pharmacy, or drugstore candy jar could have used it, which would explain the nicks, scratches, and fleabites.
+It could have been used by Apothecary, Pharmacy, or Drugstore candy jar, which would explain the nicks, scratches, and fleabites.
 I could not find anything like it with all of my searching.
 It is one of a kind or very few survived throughout the years to this date, which makes it very rare.

 Dimensions: 4.25”x 4.25”x 6” H with lid on